 After receiving a diagnosis of high blood pressure (hypertension), it may seem like there is an endless list of things that your doctor may ask you to do differently in your life.
 From changing the way you eat, adding more exercise into your routine, to preventative medicine.
 The possibilities and changes can feel never-ending.

-Something not initially thought about is your options for burial insurance plans and companies.
+Something not initially thought about is your options for burial insurance plans.

 Can You Get Burial Insurance With High Blood Pressure?